riscman/hello-world/README.md

 I chose to commit directly to the main branch but there was a chance to create a new branch for this commit. do it this time.
+Did that - created a Patch file then did a Pull request then merged it back into main then deleted the patch file